JasonTuyen/LiquidTrackForLiquidHacks/README.md

 # LiquidTrackForLiquidHacks

-This was a web application that I created during Liquid Hacks (a hackathon hosted by the eSports Organization: Team Liquid) to promote mental health.
+This was a web application that I created during Liquid Hacks (a hackathon hosted by the esports Organization: Team Liquid) to promote mental health.
 This web application tracks water intake, sends reminders, provides inspirational League of Legends Quotes, and plays Animal Crossing music.

 ## Built With